wraithgar/fireball/README.md

 ```

 These would be the original, 256px wide, 512px wide, and 1024px wide versions of that image.
 Fireball will not increase the size of an image, if the resize is greater than the original, the original is used.

+### Caching

+When ``cache`` is true (which it is by default), if a suffix has alread ran through a given processing action, it will not run again.
+This is great for startup times, but it means that if you change a processing rule for a given suffix, you will need to remove all the files from the saveDir for that suffix.